 Should I book the kayaking or the walking option?

 If you book the walking option, it is not always possible to change to the kayaking option at short notice because kayaking requires more organisation of specialist equipment.
 If you are unsure about kayaking, but would like to give it a try, book the kayaking trip remembering that kayaking each day is optional.
 You can join our guided walkers or travel on one of our boats if you find that kayaking is not for you.
-Our five-day guided walks can include optional sheltered water paddling on days 2 and 4 - a good introduction to kayaking.
+Our five-day guided walks can include a good introduction to kayaking with optional sheltered water paddling on days 2 and 4.

 Do I need to drop my luggage off before our trip?